+Discussion

+Once the user is assigned a group or role, the voting system needs to be capable of making the necessary changes to the user’s permissions.
+The permissions are changed based on the assigned group or role.

-- The voting system supports strong, configurable authentication mechanisms to verify the identities of authorized users and includes multi-factor authentication mechanisms for critical operations.
+11.3 - The voting system supports strong, configurable authentication mechanisms to verify the identities of authorized users and includes multi-factor authentication mechanisms for critical operations.

-– Access control mechanism
+11.3.1 – Access control mechanisms

 11.3.1-A – Access control mechanism application